Chiaope/GIC_Cinema/readme.md

 ```
 </details>

+## Start
-Create python virtual environment, activate it and install all of the required dependencies
+### Create python virtual environment, activate it and install all of the required dependencies

 ```bash
 python -m venv "venv_gic_cinema"